Add852/GitChatDaily/SETUP.md

 - Ensure you have credits in your OpenRouter account
 - Check that the selected model is available
 - Verify API key permissions at [openrouter.ai/keys](https://openrouter.ai/keys)

+#### Gemini Issues:
+- Verify your API key is correct (should be a valid Google AI API key)
+- Ensure API key has proper permissions for Generative Language API
+- Check that the selected model is available and supports `generateContent`
+- Verify API key at [Google AI Studio](https://makersuite.google.com/app/apikey)

 ### GitHub OAuth Issues